Is Vang Vieng Safe in December 2026?

 Is Vang Vieng safe to visit in December?

-Vang Vieng is elevated risk for tourists in December.
+Vang Vieng is moderate-high risk for tourists in December.
 This is dry season / peak tourist period for the Southeast Asia region.
 Our database documents 18 scams year-round — during December, scam activity typically peaks alongside tourist volume during dry season months.
 The most common risks are other scams, street scams, tour & activities.

 Is December a good time to visit Vang Vieng?